-Midwestern State University offers an optional student insurance plan which is tailor-made to meet the needs of students.
+Midwestern State University offers an optional student insurance plan which is tailormade to meet the needs of students.
 This policy covers a participant on campus, during vacation, and at home for a full 12-month period.
 Application forms and information pertaining to this plan for students are available at the Vinson Health Center.
-All international students are required to provide proof of this insurance (including repatriation) or equal coverage (including repatriation) to the International Services Office.
+All international students are required to provide proof of this insurance (including repatriation) or equal coverage (including repatriation) to the Office of International Services.